actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 Determining which extreme tail it is ($\geq$ or $\leq$) requires that we understand the alternative hypothesis.
 If the alternative hypothesis deems that a population mean is lower than some value, in order to reject $H_0$, then we need to show probability of the observing an even lower sample mean than on our observed data given the null hypothesis to help with "finding" the evidence against the null.

-With the explanation above in mind, a small p-value therefore tells us such that the probability of observing an equal sample test statistic or it's extremes is very unlikely under the null hypothesis.

-If the null hypothesis were to be true, the probability of the observed test statistic and it's extremes occuring under the null hypothesis should be fairly large.
-The fact that the probability of the observed test statistic and it's extremes occuring is very rare on the distribution under the null, should allow us to question whether the null is correct.
-This is equivalent to saying that even though the null had predicted your observed test statistic and it's extremes to be an unlikely occurence, yet you still observed it through your dataset, suggesting $H_0$ might not be the best explanation for the data.
+### Interpreting the p-value

+The p-value can be seen as evidence to reject the null hypothesis.
+Looking at it's composition, it esentially attempts to find whether the test statistic based on your observation (and it's extremes) is likely under the null hypothesis.
+In practice, the lower the p-value, the more credible the evidence is to reject the null.
+But one can wonder, how does a low p-value serve as evidence?

+Below I present two differing arguments to why we can use or not use this low p-value to conclude hypothesis testing.

+- Can this directly considered evidence against the null?
+A small p-value could mean that our observations still fit the distribution under the null.
+It could simply be coincidence that we drew extreme observations under the null distribution for the test, but it does not necessarily mean that the null doesn't explain the observations.
+- On the other hand, if our test observation is extreme, then it can also be evidence that perhaps the observations is not best explained by the null.
+If the null were true, we expect our observed test statistic to fall in the high probability region of the null distribution (close to the mean).

+This argument is broken by explaning the essence of hypothesis testing, which tells us that it is more "probabilistically" reasonable to believe that the null hypothesis is wrong than to believe that we have observed something extreme and improbable, hence it's usage of a low p-value as evidence against the null.

-Hence, a small probability value is seen as "evidence" to reject the null hypothesis.
-"Evidence" does not tell us $100%$ that the null hypothesis is false, simply that the evidence we received (based on observed data) shows that we should reject the null hypothesis.
+"Evidence" does not tell us that the null hypothesis is $100%$ false, simply that the evidence we received (based on observed data) shows that it does not reasonably fit the null hypothesis.

+### Linking the p-value to the significance level

 So the question now is to what small probability will be seen as enough to reject the null hypothesis?

 Significance level comes into play here.
 In most literature, a $5%$ significance level is deemed enough to draw a conclusion.
 In other words, if the probability of obtaining an equal or more extreme test statistic than observed is less than 5%, then we have sufficient evidence to reject the null hypothesis.

 The significance level also acts as a barrier for the type I error.
-A more lower significance level (typically applied when deciding critical decisions) means that we are much more stricter in avoiding rejection of the null hypothesis when the null hypothesis is true.
+A more lower significance level (typically applied when deciding critical decisions) means that we are much more stricter in avoiding a type I error (rejection of the null hypothesis when the null hypothesis is true i.e. false positives), however there is also a trade-off that we are more likely to not reject the null and potentially miss out on detecting true effects.

 # Types of statistical tests